SuppliedOrange/digital-cheatsheet/README.md

 ## Has bypassed

 + All websites that full-screen and block certain keys.
+(Infosys Springboard, etc.)
 + The Hackerearth proctoring browser.
 Only the keystroke recording method works for this, but I would recommend connecting to a remote computer of yours over VNC.
 They cannot detect that, apparently.

 ## However